Jewels of Mary, Queen of Scots: Rings and devices

 Some jewels were made to denigrate Mary's cause.
-The Spanish ambassador in London, Guerau de Espés, reported that the Earl of Leicester gave Queen Elizabeth as a New Year's Day gift in 1571 a jewel with a miniature painting showing her enthroned with Mary in chains at her feet, while Spain, France and Neptune bowed to her.Felicity Heal, The Power of Gifts: Gift-exchange in Early Modern England (Oxford, 2014), pp. 99-100.
+The Spanish ambassador in London, Guerau de Espés, reported that the Earl of Leicester gave Queen Elizabeth as a New Year's Day gift in 1571 a jewel with a miniature painting or enamelled scene showing her enthroned with Mary in chains at her feet, while Spain, France and Neptune bowed to her.
+For Espés, the subservience of Neptune in this device was typical of English boasting and bravado and was a warning for caution and the need to take advantage of opportunity and artifice for the preservation of Spanish power.

-Relics, crucifixes, and the Earl of Northumberland
+Relics and the Earl of Northumberland

 Mary owned two holy thorns, relics of the crown of thorns, a gift from her father-in-law, Henri II.
 The thorns had been bought in 1238 by Louis IX in Constantinople.
 Mary is said to have given the two thorns to Thomas Percy, 7th Earl of Northumberland.
 One now belongs to Stonyhurst College, a gift from Thomas Weld.
-The thorn is housed in a gold reliquary decorated with spirals of pearls commissioned in 1590 by an English Catholic Jane Wiseman.Mary Queen of Scots and her thorn, Stonyhurst College Jane Wiseman had a similar reliquary made for Mary's other thorn, lacking the pearls.
+The thorn is housed in a gold reliquary decorated with spirals of pearls commissioned in 1590 by an English Catholic Jane Wiseman.
+Jane Wiseman had a similar reliquary made for Mary's other thorn, lacking the pearls.
 This reliquary eventually found a home at Saint Michael's Church, Ghent.

 Mary sent other gifts to the Earl of Northumberland according to the confession of his servant Hameling in 1570, including an enamelled gold ring, a diamond ring, and for the Countess of Northumberland a pair of perfumed gold paternoster beads which the Pope had given to Mary and an enamelled silver necklace, the latter item delivered by Francis More.
 The Earl sent Mary a jewel that had been a gift to his wife from a Spanish courtier in the time of Mary I of England and a diamond ring from the Countess, and Mary swore she would always wear it.